wp-plugins/wysija-newsletters/readme.txt

 1. Download the plugin (.zip file) on the right column of this page
 1. In your Admin, go to menu Plugins > Add
 1. Select the tab "Upload"
-1. Upload the .zip file you just uploaded
+1. Upload the .zip file you just downloaded
 1. Activate the plugin
 1. A new menu `Wysija` will appear in your Admin

 = The old way (FTP) =
-1. Upload `wysija` folder to the `/wp-content/plugins/` directory
+1. Upload `wysija-newsletters` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. A new menu `Wysija` will appear in your Admin